 - 2. Disconnect the spark plug caps from the spark plugs. - 3.
-Remove the spark plugs with a spark plug wrench, 10 mm box wrench and handle.
+Remove the spark plugs with a spark plug wrench.

 4. Inspect the spark plugs.
 Replace them if the electrodes are worn, or if the insulators are cracked or chipped.